athrane/pineapple/models/pineapple-example-modules/src/main/resources/pineapple-example-modules/ssh-011-install-docker-latest-version-centos7/README.txt

 -----------------------
 * "models/linux-vagrant.xml" - model file for the "linux-vagrant" environment.
 * "vagrant/Vagrantfile" - Vagrant file for creation of CentOS 7.0 VM.
-* "bin/docker.repo" - Docker YUM repository.
-* "bin/docker.service" - Docker systemd configuration file.
-* "bin/docker.conf" - Docker systemd drop-in configuration file.
+* "bin/daemon.json" - Docker daemon configuration file.
 * "bin/create-docker-user.sh" - shell script to create docker user and add it to sudoers.

 Environments